jonah-gourlay44/gym2real/pages/setup/robot.md

 </p>

 ### Central Electronics Board
 On the opposite side of the middle wall, you will mount the main PCB that wire mounts are connected to.
 The regulator should be placed on the same side as the terminal block.
+Mount on three corners using M2.5x20 bolts.

 <p align="center">
 <img src="../../resources/images/IMG_2535.png" alt="pcb" width="200"/>